Phenakistoscope: Scientific use

 The phénakisticope was invented through scientific research into optical illusions and published as such, but soon the device was marketed very successfully as an entertaining novelty toy.
 After the novelty wore off, it was mostly seen as a toy for children.
 Nonetheless, some scientists still regard it as a useful demonstration tool.

 The Czech physiologist Jan Purkyně used his version, called Phorolyt, in lectures since 1837.
 In 1861 one of the subjects he illustrated was the beating of a heart.

 German physicist Johann Heinrich Jakob Müller published a set of 8 discs depicting several wave motions (waves of sound, air, water, etcetera) with J.V.
 Albert in Frankfurt in 1846.

 The famous English pioneer of photographic motion studies Eadweard Muybridge built a phenakisticope projector for which he had his photographs rendered as contours on glass discs.
 The results were not always very scientific; he often edited his photographic sequences for aesthetic reasons and for the glass discs he sometimes even reworked images from multiple photographs into new combinations.
 An entertaining example is the sequence of a man somersaulting over a bull chased by a dog.
-For only one disc he chose a photographic representation; the sequence of a running horse skeleton, which was probably too detailed to be painted on glass.
-This disc was most likely the very first time a stop motion technique was successfully applied.
+Only one disc features photographs; a sequence of a horse skeleton with its legs positioned according to the successive phases of a running gait (thus an early application of the stop motion technique).
 Muybridge first called his apparatus Zoogyroscope, but soon settled on the name Zoöpraxiscope.
 He used it in countless lectures on human and animal locomotion between 1880 and 1895.